Park Projects

 At the end of 2019, the City of Pittsburgh announced that design work for the new Davis Avenue pedestrian/bicycle bridge will begin through a $200,000 grant from the state’s Gaming Economic Development Fund.
 The City demolished the original Davis Avenue bridge in 2009 due to structural deficiencies beyond repair.
 The bridge was a major link between Brighton Heights, Riverview Park, and the Observatory Hill neighborhood.

 FOR Park is currently working with the Pittsburgh Water & Sewer Authority (PWSA) on stormwater improvements in Riverview Park.
 This project will see the installation of green stormwater infrastructure such as rain gardens and tree plantings in the park to help capture rainwater runoff and reduce park flooding, erosion, and combined sewer overflows to the Ohio River.
-More information on phase one and phase two of the project can be found on the PWSA website.

 Snyder's Point Meadow